MMcClure11/rails-project-book-nook/notes.md

 x make sure you understand how they are working x clean up controller x verify protecting routes, user resource and redirect/show error pages appropriately
+# Lists
+- adding a book to a list removes it from another user's list

 # Helpers
 - add helper to display errors from validations OR use flash??